Last modified — 29 Sep 2025

 So, for example \[ \begin{aligned} \binom{5}{5} &=\frac{5!}{5!\left( 5-5\right) !}=\frac{5!}{5!\text{ }0!}=1 &\text{(as you would guess)}\\ \binom{5}{0} &=\frac{5!}{0!\text{ }5!\text{ }}=1 &\text{(convention, but sensible)}. \end{aligned} \]

-Player chooses 6 distinct integers between 0 and 49.
+Dealer secretly chooses 6 distinct integers between 0 and 49.

-Dealer randomly selects 6 distinct integers between 0 and 49.
+Player randomly selects 6 distinct integers between 0 and 49.

 The more matches, the bigger the prize.

-What is the probability that the player matches \(k\) numbers? (for different values of \(k \in \{0, 1, ..., 6 \}\))
+What is the probability that the player matches \(k\) numbers from the dealer’s selection? (for different values of \(k \in \{0, 1, ..., 6 \}\))

 \(k\) | \(P\left( k \mbox{ matches } \right)\) |